 WebAuthn enables high assurance multi-factor authentication with a passwordless login experience.
-One of the things that enables this is what is called resident keys.
+One of the things that enables this is what is called Discoverable Credentials, also referred to as resident keys.

-Resident key means that the private key is stored in persistent memory on the authenticator, instead of encrypted and stored on the relying party server.
-If the key were stored on the server, then the server would need to return that to the authenticator before the authenticator could decrypt and use it.
-This would mean that the user would need to provide a username, and usually also a password.
+Discoverable Credential means that the private key and associated metadata is stored in persistent memory on the authenticator, instead of encrypted and stored on the relying party server.
+If the credentials were stored on the server, then the server would need to return that to the authenticator before the authenticator could decrypt and use it.
+This would mean that the user would need to provide a username to identify which credential to provide, and usually also a password to verify their identity.

-With resident keys, the RP generates a user handle containing a unique identifier, the
+With discoverable credentials, the RP generates a user handle containing a unique identifier, the

 user.id property in